TerrorSquad/php-booster/README.md

 ## Adding to an Existing PHP Project

-To integrate the blueprint into your existing PHP project:
+To integrate the booster into your existing PHP project:

 1. In your PHP project root, check out a new branch and make sure you have no uncommitted changes.

-2. Run the following command to integrate the blueprint into your project:
+2. Run the following command to integrate the booster into your project:

     ```bash
     curl -sSL https://raw.githubusercontent.com/TerrorSquad/php-blueprint/main/blueprint/integrate_blueprint.sh | bash